Normal Ticket £45, Gift Experience £60

 The experience will begin with a 20-minute talk outside the aircraft exploring the history of N3200, including its role at Dunkirk and subsequent restoration to flying condition.
 We will also take a wider look at the role of Fighter Command in the Battle of Britain and the important role played by Spitfires in the summer of 1940.

-You’ll then spend 15 minutes inside the cockpit where you’ll be shown the controls and immerse yourself in the conditions experienced by the brave men of Fighter Command.
-You’ll also be able to have your photo taken by friends and family while in the cockpit.
+You’ll then spend 15 minutes inside the cockpit where our expert will show you the controls and you can immerse yourself in the conditions experienced by the brave men of Fighter Command.
+There will also be a chance for family and friends to take your photo while in the cockpit.

 - Each time slot is for one person as we are only able to allow access to the aircraft one at a time.
 If you are looking to book for more than one person, we'd recommend that you book consecutive time slots.